Logo Pusaka Collection

 Weight: 620 g (21.9 oz), 463 g/m2 (1.52 oz/ft2)

 Design: Cloth of the type sika lau, with designs insprired by the rock drawings of Ili Kere Kere.
-Two panels, both with several ikated stripes and three progessively wider ikated bands.
+Two panels, both with several ikated stripes and three prorgessively wider ikated bands.
 Figurative motifs that represent mountain, the former homeland; kuca hiape, riders, which stand for a lost battle; boats, loiasu, which represent the ancestors' flight; and a squarish shape which stands for the new settlement.
 Hand spun, natural dyes, except accent stripes in bright red.
 Lima varna, five colours, sign of high rank.
 The snaking pattern is publicly explained as representing a white worm, but actually represents a mythical huge snake that lives in a lake.

 Comment: Forms pair with 121.
 Older sarong in excellent condition.
 Very rare.
 Cloth belongs to the Jen i La'i Ratu clan from Hihoru (Portuguese name: Ioro) in the subdistrict Tutuala.
 Jen i La'i Ratu is the ruling clan of Hihoru.
 Usual slight tapering towards one end.
 Dark indigo undertone makes brighter indigo and morinda stand out.
 True lima varna cloth: apart from two shades of indigo and two of morinda, there is a greenish grey, probably was stronger green originally.
 (Stable green natural dyes are rarely found in the archipelago.)
 Characteristic motifs reflect proximity to Kisar.
 All thread is hand spun, except the red pinstripes which were done in double-ply commercial thread, probably pre-dyed.
 All other colours were made with vegetable dyes with a beautiful pastel tonality.